-The degree is made up of 480 points, studied in four parts (Parts I-IV).
-It is a combination of compulsory law courses, elective law courses, non-law courses from another degree programme and one General Education course.
-We offer a wide range of law elective courses, including Corporate and Commercial, Public, Criminal, International, Family, and Environmental Law.
+The LLB is made up of 480 points.
+It is a combination of compulsory law courses, elective law courses, non-Law courses from another degree programme and one General Education course.

 Part I students usually take LAW 121G Law and Society in Semester One.
 If you gain a B- (C+ for students applying under UTAS) or better in LAW 121G you can progress to LAW 131 (Legal Method) and LAW 141 (Legal Foundations) in Semester Two.

 Please note: These grades may change each year.